Sime Darby: Listing of Sime Darby Plantation and Sime Darby Property

 In November 2017, Sime Darby Berhad listed its subsidiaries, Sime Darby Plantation Berhad and Sime Darby Property Berhad on the Bursa Malaysia’s Main Market, creating three distinct pure-play companies.
 The demerger of the giant into separate “pure plays” aimed to unlock the value of the companies and provides the visibility on each firm’s performance.
 Jeffri Salim Davidson is the current group chief executive officer, Mustamir Muhamad is the chief financial officer and Datuk Thomas Leong Yew Hong is the group chief strategy officer.
 Permodalan Nasional Berhad has a 52% stake in Sime Darby Bhd.
+In May 2024, Sime Darby Plantation Berhad was rebranded to SD Guthrie Berhad.

+Rebranding as Sime

+On 15 November 2024, Sime Darby Berhad announced it will be rebranding as simply Sime, in an effort to reflect the Group's "renewed vision for the future and its renewed strategic focus as a pure-play powerhouse in the automotive and industrial equipment segments".

 Businesses

-Industrial and motor divisions
+Industrial and Motors divisions

 Sime Darby is an international conglomerate involved in many types of businesses.
 Its industrial and motor divisions are the main revenue generators of the business.

+UMW division

+In March 2024, Sime Darby conglomerate acquired 100% of UMW Holdings Berhad's (UMW's) stake, making UMW a wholly owned subsidiary of Sime Darby Berhad and a third core division of the Group.

 Healthcare

 Ramsay Sime Darby Health Care Sdn Bhd (RSDH) is a 50:50 joint venture owned by Sime Darby and ASX-listed Ramsay Health Care.

 In Malaysia RSDH owns and operates three hospitals: Subang Jaya Medical Centre, Ara Damansara Medical Centre and ParkCity Medical Centre.

 While in neighbouring Indonesia, the company owns and operates two hospitals in Jakarta: RS Premier Bintaro and RS Premier Jatinegara and another RS Premier Surabaya which is located in Surabaya, the capital of East Java.

+In November 2023, Sime announced its exit from the Healthcare business by selling its entire 50 per cent equity interest in Ramsay Sime Darby Health Care Sdn Bhd (RSDH) to Columbia Asia Healthcare Sdn Bhd (Columbia Asia) for RM2.84 billion.